 Seafood Allergy IgE Blood Test

-The seafood allergy IgE blood test measures the amount of allergen-specific IgE antibodies in the blood to detect an allergy to seafood.
+The Seafood Allergy Blood Test measures the IgE antibody levels in the blood to detect an allergy to various common seafood.

 - Imitation fish or shellfish